w3c/wcag-act/wcag-ruleset-review-process.md

 Much of the tasks in this process are delegated to ACT Task Force (ACT TF), which is a sub-group of AGWG.
 ACT TF carries out initial review and prepares proposals for AGWG, which has the final say as the maintainer of WCAG and the authoritative body for interpretation.

-Rule writing, reviewing, approving, and maintaining is a joint work between the ACT TF and the ACT Rules Community Group through regular joint meetings.
-Any other groups interested in contributing rules to the WCAG ruleset should contact the co-facilitator(s) of the ACT Task Force.
+Rule writing, reviewing, approving, and maintaining is a joint work effort between the ACT TF and the ACT Rules Community Group through regular joint meetings.
+Any other groups interested in contributing rules to the WCAG ruleset should contact the facilitator(s) of the ACT Task Force.
 The ACT publication process is designed to publish high-quality ACT rules to the W3C website.

 ## ACT Publication steps